FarmBot-Docs/farmbot-software/v14/Extras/troubleshooting/connectivity-codes.md

 # Code 10
 ```
 FarmBot and the browser are both connected to the internet (or have been recently).
 Try rebooting FarmBot and refreshing the browser.
 If the issue persists, something may be preventing FarmBot from accessing the message broker (used to communicate with your web browser in real-time).
-If you are on a company or school network, a firewall may be blocking port 5672 or 8883.
+If you are on a company or school network, a firewall may be blocking port 8883.
 ```

 **Corrective Action**:
 1. Try rebooting FarmBot and refreshing the browser.
-2. A firewall may be blocking port 5672 or 8883.
+2. A firewall may be blocking port 8883.
 Check these ports to see if they are blocked.
 If you are a company or a school please have your IT professional review [this document](for-it-security-professionals.md).
 3. On FarmBot Genesis 1.4+ or FarmBot Express check the blue LED communication light.
 You have blocked ports if the blue LED is OFF <span class="fa fa-circle-thin led blue"></span> and the green LED is on <span class="fa fa-circle led green"></span>.
 (Only FarmBot Genesis v1.4+ and FarmBot Express models have this diagnostic green and blue LEDs.)

 Please review our [troubleshooting document](connecting-farmbot-to-the-internet.md).

 # Code 11
 ```
 FarmBot and the browser are both connected to the internet (or have been recently).
 Try rebooting FarmBot and refreshing the browser.
 If the issue persists, something may be preventing FarmBot from accessing the message broker (used to communicate with your web browser in real-time).
-If you are on a company or school network, a firewall may be blocking port 5672 or 8883.
+If you are on a company or school network, a firewall may be blocking port 8883.
 ```

 **Corrective Action**: See [Code 10](#code-10)